-In addition to investing in large-capitalization growth stocks, the Portfolio may make other kinds of investments to achieve its objective.
+In addition to investing in common stocks of companies that the advisor believes have favorable prospects for capital appreciation, the Portfolio may make other kinds of investments to achieve its investment objective.

-Although the Portfolio typically does not make significant investments in foreign securities, it reserves the right to invest up to 20% of its assets in foreign securities, which may include depositary receipts.
+Although the Portfolio typically does not make significant investments in foreign securities, it reserves the right to invest up to 25% of its assets in foreign securities, which may include depositary receipts.
 Foreign securities may be traded on U.S. or foreign markets.
 To the extent that it owns foreign securities, the Portfolio is subject to country risk and currency risk.
 Country risk is the chance that world events-such as political upheaval, financial troubles, or natural disasters-will adversely affect the value of securities issued by companies in foreign countries.
 In addition, the prices of foreign stocks and the prices of U.S. stocks have, at times, moved in opposite directions.
 Currency risk is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.

 The Portfolio may invest, to a limited extent, in derivatives.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
 Investments in derivatives may subject the Portfolio to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
-The Portfolio will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns
+The Portfolio will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.